axonivy/dev-workflow-ui/icon-replacement/plan.md

 ## Plan: YAML-Driven Icon Class Replacement

 Replace icon classes in source/config files by treating icon-replacement/icon-mapping.yaml as the source of truth for old->new class mappings.
-Recommended approach: create a dedicated feature branch first, then implement a one-time replacement utility that only touches files under the approved root folders dev-workflow-ui, dev-workflow-ui-test, dev-workflow-ui-test-data, dev-workflow-ui-web-test, and system-cms, while still skipping generated/build output such as target/ and src_generated/.
+Create a dedicated feature branch first, then implement a one-time replacement utility written in bash that only touches files under the approved root folders dev-workflow-ui, dev-workflow-ui-test, dev-workflow-ui-test-data, dev-workflow-ui-web-test, and system-cms, while still skipping generated/build output such as target/ and src_generated/.

 **Steps**
 1. Create and switch to a new feature branch before any edits.
 Suggested branch name: feature/copilot-icon-replacement.
 This blocks all later steps.
 2. Before any replacement work, search for all potential icon-class targets inside the approved root folders (dev-workflow-ui, dev-workflow-ui-test, dev-workflow-ui-test-data, dev-workflow-ui-web-test, and system-cms), while excluding every target/ and src_generated/ folder.
 Use this regex for candidate values: ^(fa|si|ti|tif)\s+(fa|si|ti|tif)-[a-zA-Z0-9\-]+$.
 3. Validate the mapping input in icon-replacement/icon-mapping.yaml and confirm the expected replacement format is full CSS class to full CSS class (for example, si si-view-1 -> ti ti-eye), not partial token replacement.
-The created replacement-target Markdown file must be saved under icon-replacement (for example, icon-replacement/potential-targets-report.md).
+The created replacement-target Markdown file must be saved under icon-replacement/potential-targets-report.md.
 This blocks replacement logic.
-4. Before starting replacements, generate a Markdown inventory file that lists every potential target found in step 1, with location references and placeholders for mapping status and replacement value.
-Suggested output path: icon-replacement/potential-targets-report.md.
-5. Inventory the replacement targets under the approved root folders only: dev-workflow-ui, dev-workflow-ui-test, dev-workflow-ui-test-data, dev-workflow-ui-web-test, and system-cms.
+4. Inventory the replacement targets under the approved root folders only: dev-workflow-ui, dev-workflow-ui-test, dev-workflow-ui-test-data, dev-workflow-ui-web-test, and system-cms.
 Within those roots, exclude all target/ and src_generated/ folders.
 This can run in parallel with step 6 once scope is fixed.
-6. Decide the execution mechanism.
-Preferred option: add a small repo-local script that reads icon-mapping.yaml and applies deterministic replacements to text files, then run it once and keep or remove it based on team preference.
-Alternate option: do IDE-assisted bulk replacements driven manually by the YAML entries if the mapping stays very small.
-This depends on step 3.
-7. Implement replacement handling for static literals first: XHTML attributes such as icon="si si-*", class="si si-*", YAML values such as cssIcon: si si-*, and JSON process data values.
-This depends on steps 3-6.
+5. Implement replacement handling for static literals first: XHTML attributes such as icon="si si-*", class="si si-*", YAML values such as cssIcon: si si-*, and JSON process data values.
+This depends on steps 3-4.
-8. Handle Java-backed icon strings deliberately.
+6. Handle Java-backed icon strings deliberately.
 For methods returning full CSS classes, replace via direct mapping.
 For methods that return icon names or compose class names dynamically, update only when the mapping clearly applies; otherwise leave unchanged and document the gap.
-This depends on steps 3-6.
+This depends on steps 3-5.
-9. Review dynamic and externally sourced cases separately, especially model methods and values that come from custom fields or external stage metadata.
+7. Review dynamic and externally sourced cases separately, especially model methods and values that come from custom fields or external stage metadata.
 Do not force replacements where the source value is not statically known.
-This depends on step 8.
+This depends on step 6.
-10. Fill the Markdown inventory from step 4 for every potential target: mark whether a mapping entry existed, and if mapped, record the exact replacement that was applied; if not mapped, mark as no mapping and unchanged.
+8. Fill the Markdown inventory from step 4 for every potential target: mark whether a mapping entry existed, and if mapped, record the exact replacement that was applied; if not mapped, mark as no mapping and unchanged.
-11. Verify with targeted searches that every mapping key from icon-mapping.yaml has either been replaced in maintained sources or explicitly identified as unused/no-match.
+9. Verify with targeted searches that every mapping key from icon-mapping.yaml has either been replaced in maintained sources or explicitly identified as unused/no-match.
 Then run the relevant module tests or at minimum build checks for the touched modules.
 This depends on steps 7-10.
-12. Do a final diff review to ensure no generated/build files changed and no PrimeIcons (pi pi-*) usages were accidentally modified unless a mapping explicitly required it.
+10. Do a final diff review to ensure no generated/build files changed and no PrimeIcons (pi pi-*) usages were accidentally modified unless a mapping explicitly required it.
 This depends on step 11.

 **Relevant files**
 - icon-replacement/icon-mapping.yaml — source of truth for replacements; currently only one mapping exists and the file is not consumed anywhere automatically.